attackingzcash/attackingzcash.github.io/anonset/index.md

 ## Anonymity sets of various coins

-It's certain that [Pirate](https://pirate.black) (ARRR) has the largest Zcash Protocol anonymity set, even though most community members are dumb-founded if you ask them to define what it is.
-It's likely that [Arrow](https://arrowchain.io) (ARW), a recent Pirate competitor, has a larger anonset than Hush as well.
+It's certain that <a href="https://pirate.black" target="_blank">Pirate</a> (ARRR) has the largest Zcash Protocol anonymity set, even though most community members are dumb-founded if you ask them to define what it is.
+It's likely that <a href="https://arrowchain.io" target="_blank">Arrow</a> (ARW), a recent Pirate competitor, has a larger anonset than Hush as well.
 This is a basic fact of z2z-only chains: they will almost always have higher zaddr usage percentage and anonsets, since it's enforced at a consensus level.